1. The meaning of ashes

-Ash Wednesday worship involves church services where ashes are placed in the shape of a cross on the foreheads of worshipers.
-The practice is meant to stress mortality and penance.
+Ash Wednesday worship involves church services where ashes are placed in the shape of a cross on worshipers' foreheads.
+The practice is meant to symbolize mortality and penance.

 "This act symbolizes our mortality as well as our need for ongoing repentance.
-It is a reminder that this life is short and merely a foreshadowing of what we shall become through the redemption of Jesus Christ on the cross," explains catholic.org.
+It is a reminder that this life is short and merely a foreshadowing of what we shall become through the redemption of Jesus Christ on the cross," explains Catholic Online.